Attention-Guided Contrastive Role Representations for Multi-Agent Reinforcement Learning: Method

 Our idea is to learn a compact role representation that can characterize complex behavior patterns of agents, and use the role information to facilitate individual policy learning and guide agent coordination.
 Agents with similar roles can enjoy higher learning efficiency via more aggressive knowledge transfer, and agent heterogeneity is also guaranteed with the discrimination of diverse roles.
 Formally, we propose the following definition of the role and its representation. \begin{definition} Given a cooperative multi-agent task $G=\langle I, S, A, P, R, \Omega, O, n, \gamma \rangle$, each agent $i$ is associated with a role $M_i\in\mathcal{M}$ that describes its behavior pattern.
 Each role $M_i$ is quantified by a role representation $z_i\in\mathcal{Z}$, which is obtained by training a complex function as $z_i = f\left(\rho_i\right)$, where $\rho_i\in\Gamma\equiv (O,A)^l$ is the local trajectory of agent $i$, and $l$ is the number of observation-action pairs. $\pi_{z_i}: O\times A\times \mathcal{Z}\to [0,1]$ is the individual policy for agent $i$. \end{definition}

-Figure~\ref{Fig1} illustrates ACORM based on QMIX, and Appendix~B presents the corresponding algorithm pseudocode.
-Moreover, the extension to MAPPO is given in Appendix~C. ACORM consists of individual Q-networks in Fig.~\ref{Fig1}(b) and a mixing network in Fig.~\ref{Fig1}(a).
+ACORM consists of individual Q-networks in Fig.~\ref{Fig1}(b) and a mixing network in Fig.~\ref{Fig1}(a).
 We introduce mutual information maximization to formalize role representation learning, and derive a contrastive learning objective that optimizes agent embeddings $\{e^t_i\}_{i=1}^n$ in a self-supervised way to acquire contrastive role representations $\{z_i^t\}_{i=1}^n$, which is shown in Fig.~\ref{Fig1}(c) and will be introduced in detail in Section~\ref{sec:role}.
 In value decomposition, we employ multi-head attention (MHA) to prompt the global state to attend to learned role patterns, guiding skillful agent coordination in the high-level role space for facilitating expressive credit assignment, as described in Fig.~\ref{Fig1}(d) and in Section~\ref{sec:attention}.
+Appendix~B presents the pseudocode, and Appendix~C gives the extension to MAPPO.